NamelessCoder/inline_page_editing/README.md

 ./typo3/cli_dispatch.phpsh extbase extension:install inline_page_editing
 ```

-The extension has no dependencies (except for TYPO3 CMS) and works for TYPO3 7CMS .6 LTS and upward.
+The extension has no dependencies (except for TYPO3 CMS) and works for TYPO3 CMS 7.6 LTS and upward.

 Configuration
 -------------